fusiondew/Xeverous.github.io/content/cpp_tutorial/from_other/from_other.md

   - Parent classes may share a parent (inheritance graph does not have to be a tree)
   - A class can be abstract despite all of its parents not being abstract
   - Class templates can perform recursive inheritance and recursive class definitions

+Again, being able to do all of this does not mean it should be done.
+General OOP recommendation applies (max 1 parent class with state).

+## generic and metaprogramming

+C++ would not be C++ without templates.
+Around 95% of standard library are templates - there is also a term STL (standard template library).

+C++ *templates* much differ from *generics* which are found in other languages - a very good coincidence that other languages use a different term.

+In C++, templates are first instantiated and then compiled.
+Each use (instantiation) with different parameters can produce vastly different assembly.
+This makes C++ probably the harest ever programming language to reverse-engineer.

+Templates in C++ form a functional Turing-complete language itself that can be used to run any metaprogram at compile time to create a type or value.
+There are very few restrictions, so if you are used to facts like "this expression using `T` is not legal" you can assume it is legal in C++.

+It is hard to showcase the power of templates in a short description, but for example - templates let to write generic algorithms than can run on any data structure that satisfies certain criteria.
+Together with lambdas, they can result in massive code reuse that achieves better performance than hand-written C.